Margaret of L'Aigle

 Margaret of L'Aigle (Marguerite de L'Aigle, Margarita de L’Aigle) (died 1141) was Queen of Navarre as the first wife to García Ramírez of Navarre.
 She was the daughter of Gilbert of L'Aigle and Juliana du Perche, daughter of Geoffrey II, Count of Perche.

 Life

-Though daughter of the Anglo-Norman lord of L'Aigle, she had connections with the region where she would marry.
+Though daughter of the Anglo-Norman lord of L'Aigle, Margaret had connections with the region where she would marry.
 Her maternal grandmother, Beatrice of Montdidier, was sister of Felicia, Queen of Navarre and Aragon.
 Her uncle, Rotrou III, Count of Perche, had fled Normandy in despair after a family tragedy, the loss of his wife, son, and two nephews, Margaret's brothers Engenulf and Geoffrey of L'Aigle, in the 1120 wreck of the White Ship.
-Leaving Margaret's mother Juliana in charge of his County of Perche, Rotrou returned to Aragon, where he had earlier spent time fighting, and while there this second time he arranged Margaret's marriage.
+Leaving Margaret's mother Juliana in charge of his County of Perche, Rotrou returned to Aragon, where he had earlier spent time fighting, and while there this second time, he arranged Margaret's marriage.